‘Heroic Catholicism’ needed in face of threats, bishop tells men

 “We end up thinking to be a good father I have to have perfectly behaved kids,” said Father Co.
 “To be a good priest, I have to produce numbers at Mass and avoid drama in the parish.”

 He urged the men to frequently “rest on the Father’s heart” as Jesus does, through prayer and an active trust in God’s promises.

 “On the Father’s heart is where our manhood is formed,” said Father Co.
 “That is where we find our strength.”

-Because the rally took place on the eve of the Feast of Divine Mercy, each participant received a medallion with the Divine Mercy image.
-“A Call to Catholic Men of Faith” was planned by a 20-member committee headed by Tim Roder, director of the diocesan Office of Family Life.
+Because the rally took part on the eve of the Feast of Divine Mercy, each participant received a medallion with the Divine Mercy image.
+“A Call to Catholic Faith” was planned by a 20-member committee headed by Tim Roder, director of the diocesan Office of Family Life.

 It takes place annually on or near the feast of St. Joseph the Worker.
 At the riverfront rally, Father Jerry Logan, parochial vicar at St. Pius X Parish in Rock Island, led the group in the Litany of St. Joseph.
 He encouraged fathers to bless their children every day before school and prior to bedtime, and distributed vials of oil from St. Joseph’s Oratory in Montreal for that use.

 Editor’s Note: Further coverage of this event will appear in the April 29 newsprint edition of The Catholic Post.